Dr. Malie Coyne

 I also hold a part-time Lecturer post on the Doctorate in Psychological Science (Clinical Psychology) programme in the National University of Ireland Galway.

 Based on my clinical work, my aim is to reflect on commonalities in issues in an accessible way to a wider audience.
-I am very passionate about promoting wellbeing and increasing awareness of mental health issues, which I achieve through my writing for national newspapers and websites (e.g. The Sunday Business Post, Irish Independent; A Lust for Life); my radio appearances (Today FM, RTE2fm, Newstalk); my public speaking events; my advocacy work and my close links with the A Lust for Life team as one of their consultants.
+I am very passionate about promoting wellbeing and increasing awareness of mental health issues, which I achieve through my writing for national newspapers and websites (e.g. The Irish Times, The Sunday Business Post, Irish Independent, A Lust for Life); my TV and radio appearances (RTE – The Today Show, RTE 2fm, Newstalk, Today FM); my public speaking events; my advocacy work and my close links with the A Lust for Life team as one of their consultants.

-I host my own radio show “Mental Health Laid Bare” on Dublin City FM, which provides a platform for health professionals and personal experience guests to share their stories of mental health and tools for wellbeing.
+I hosted my own radio show “Mental Health Laid Bare” on Dublin City FM, which provided a platform for health professionals and personal experience guests to share their stories of mental health and tools for wellbeing.

 In consultation with Infant Mental Health Specialists nationwide, I am leading the advancement of Infant Mental Health practice in Galway.
 I ensured its inclusion in the Galway City Early Years Health and Wellbeing Plan (2016) and we are working towards the implementation of goals to improve awareness and clinical practice.